 Your boat carpet sees a lot of traffic.
 Whether it's human feet or pet feet, that dirt can add up.
 Soil and stains can do a number on your carpet.
 Not only can they make it look bad (or even gross) but they can harbor bacteria and mold that make onboard guests sick and eat away at the carpet and deck.
 Yuck.

 Then there's Mother Nature to think about.
 Your pontoon carpet is exposed to rain and sun on a regular basis, and if you don't store it properly in the winter, snow and ice can cause problems too.
 And I mean cringe-worthy problems like mold, mildew, moss and fading.

 The takeaway: Caring for your pontoon carpet extends its life, prevents mildew and reduces the potential for harmful bacteria.
 It can maintain or even increase your boat's value.
 Who wants to buy a used boat with a nasty old carpet?

 All of this means that carpet cleaning should be done regularly and done right.
 Since nobody loves to clean, let's make this as easy as possible.

 What Is Your Pontoon Carpet Made Of?

 First things first.
 Before cleaning with anything, even water, you need to check your carpet material.
-What’s it made out of?
-Some of the most common materials are polyester fibers and artificial grass, which should be perfectly fine to wash with water and carpet cleaner.
+What's it made out of?
+Some of the most common materials are polyester fibers and artificial grass, which should be perfectly fine to wash with water and carpet cleaner or even boat soap.